JohnBinford/AppleWood-Pointe/Ralph.md

   - [Link to the original main page.](./Collateral/Original.md)
   - ~~We will move from humbly asking for tool pcitures, etc - To actually getting organized!~~
   - We have heard from all of the CraftsMen that have indicated an interest in the shop.
-    - A few of us are getting things organized in order to select tools where multiples were offered. </br>
+    - A few of us are getting things organized in order to select tools where multiples were offered.
+    - We also spent a couple of hours going throuigh the list of fine tools offered by our Craftsmen.
+      - After carefully examining condition, features and function, age, and aspects that may not be apparrent, we have made some recommendations that will note noted below and in any "voting" materials.
 - John-B is building a consolidated page for profiles to help us get to know each other.
     - (Send him your info.
 It's easy to add you!)
     - [Here's the link](./Collateral/Profiles.md)